-Ah, the intriguing world of cacao beans, where simplicity intertwines with complexity, and secrets await to be unraveled.
-Nestled beneath the humble exterior of a raw cacao bean lies a delicate white covering, a mysterious shroud that beckons exploration.
-But what is this enigmatic layer called?
-Allow me to guide you through the depths of this cocoa wonderland, where science and sensory delight converge.
+Ah, the fascinating world of cacao beans, where simplicity mixes with complexity, and mysteries are waiting to be discovered.
+Hidden beneath the unassuming exterior of a raw cacao bean is a fragile white coating, a mysterious veil that calls for exploration.
+What is this mysterious layer known as?
+Let me lead you on a journey through the wonders of cocoa, where science and sensory pleasures come together.

 The white covering on raw cacao beans, my dear reader, is known as the almighty ‘parchment.’
 Yes, this ethereal membrane plays a vital role in the life cycle of the cacao bean, shielding its precious contents from the elements.
 But what purpose does it serve?
 How is it removed?
 And what impact does it have on the creation of our beloved chocolate?